esper-io/dev-docs/docs/home/console.md

 The password for a device will be set up during the initial setup of the device by the user.

-Lock screen must be on in order to set Lock screen password rules.
-If you select either Alphabetic or Alphanumeric password rules, then Lock screen will be set to On by Esper if it is currently Off.
+Note that the Lock Screen must be 'On' in order to set Lock Screen Password rules.
+If you select either Alphabetic or Alphanumeric password rules, then Lock screen will be set to 'On' by Esper if it is currently set to 'Off.'

 **Default App Permission**

-    Default app permissions determine enforcement of the runtime-permission rule across all the apps on a device including Enterprise apps installed by Esper, in-ROM apps that are enabled, as well as any installed via Managed Google Play.
+    Default app permissions determine enforcement of the runtime-permission rule across all the applications on a device including Enterprise apps installed by Esper, in-ROM apps that are enabled, as well as any installed via Managed Google Play.
 This ensures you can control the user experience on the device regarding how run-time permissions are granted.
 There are three possible settings:

    **Allow Automatically**: This rule will grant all the permissions any app requests without showing a prompt to the user.
 This is the typical setting used for single-purpose solutions using a fully trusted, customer-supplied application.

    **Ask User**: This keeps the default behavior intact with regards to permission management.
 All apps on the device will show a prompt to the user to request permission.
 For example, by choosing this option then every app will ask the user each time before accessing a device module with a message such as "Allow app X to access Gallery?
 Allow/Deny".
 This may be unsuitable for some solutions, especially Kiosk-based apps.
-It can be useful for certain unusual situations dealing with App permissions— [contact us](mailto:support@esper.io) directly to find out more.
+This setting can be useful for certain unusual situations dealing with App permissions. [contact us](mailto:support@esper.io) directly to find out more.

    **Deny Automatically**: This rule will deny any permission request from any app on the device.
 No notification will be shown to the user.
 You can [grant permissions to apps individually](./console.md#apps-tab) from the Esper Console.